alecmuffett/ready-made-twitter-searches/ARCHIVE.md

 OR #trackatroll
 OR (
     "https://petition.parliament.uk/petitions/575833"
-    AND -"Make verified ID a requirement for opening" )
+    -"Make verified ID a requirement for opening"
+    )
 OR (
     ( "katie price" OR katieprice )
-    AND petition
+    petition
     )
 ```